Facts and figures

 Total number of followers on social media

-The Studentenwerk SH is not only a supporter of students, it is also a major employer in the north and employs people with a wide range of qualifications and skills.
-From recruiting and employee development to remuneration - the "Human Resources.
-Retention - Development - Organisation" department is responsible for all personnel matters.
-The team is also intensively involved in employer marketing in order to attract motivated and qualified specialists in the future.
+The Studentenwerk SH is not only a supporter of students; it is also a major employer in the north and employs people with a wide range of qualifications and skills.
+From recruitment and staff development to remuneration – the ‘Human Resources: Retention – Development – Organisation’ department is responsible for all HR matters.
+To ensure it continues to attract motivated and qualified professionals in the future, the team is also heavily involved in employer branding.

 Figures

-The commercial department consists of financial and rental accounting, the administration of daycare centre and student union fees, controlling and purchasing.
-Its tasks include recording and posting all business transactions, preparing tax returns, preparing monthly and annual financial statements, loan management and much more.
-Controlling prepares reports, supervises the construction of new student residences and supports the management in its strategic and operational decisions.
-Purchasing is responsible for the procurement of food and non-food items for the entire Studentenwerk SH.
-In addition, the Service Point of Mensa I, the central contact point for students in Kiel, is affiliated to the department.
+The Commercial Department comprises financial and tenancy accounting, the administration of childcare centre and student union fees, management accounting and procurement.
+Its responsibilities include recording and posting all business transactions, preparing tax returns, drawing up monthly and annual financial statements, managing loans and much more.
+The Controlling department produces reports, oversees the construction of new student halls of residence and supports the management in its strategic and operational decisions.
+The Procurement department is responsible for sourcing food and non-food items for the entire Studentenwerk SH.
+In addition, the Service Point at Mensa I – the central point of contact for students in Kiel – is attached to the department.

 Figures